Myriad-Dreamin/tinymist/editors/vscode/README.md

 ## Technical

-The extension uses [Typst LSP](https://github.com/Myriad-Dreamin/tinymist) on the backend.
+The extension uses [Tinymist](https://github.com/Myriad-Dreamin/tinymist) on the backend.